Memoir

 Religion suited Dad.
 Before it had been him keeping up with his sea fisherman friends as they drank beers and shot the shit around a bon fire.
 My Dad asking “Is there more?
 More to life than this?”
 His friends just laughing and putting back their cheap American beer.
 They’d tell my dad he was asking too many questions.

-From the get-go we were using solar panels, fire lanterns, and growing a garden.
+From the get-go we were using solar panels, oil lamps, and growing a garden.
 I didn’t even miss meat.
 Or Top Ramen.
 Or town.
 Al’s wife cooked the best vegetarian food on the planet, which I found made it worth it to sit through hours of curtal, during which we would worship Lord Krishna, all of us seated on the floor with musical instruments, deities, Sanskrit hymn books and dim lighting.

 The San Francisco Ratha Yatra was the first one I went to.
 My father attended the summer prior and had me stay with my maternal grandmother.
 During that time, she tried to un-teach me all the things about the Movement that I’d already learned.
 When my grandmother cooked she would sneak meat into my food, and she wasn’t at all interested in learning the hymns and children’s stories I’d come to love so much.